 Our operating units support their own projects tailored to their business and local communities—within our strategic guidelines, which are set out in our policies on donations and sponsorship.
-Overall, we concentrate our social commitment on the areas of education and science, social projects, culture, and sports.
+Overall, we concentrate our social commitment on social projects, education and science, culture, and sports.

 Donations and Sponsorship